 cranberry filling

-- 3 cups fresh cranberries (frozen are fine)
+- 3 cups fresh cranberries, or frozen

-- 1/4 cup brown sugar, packed
+- 1/4 cup packed brown sugar

-- 1 tsp Instant Clearjel or cornstarch
+- 1 tsp Instant Clearjel, or cornstarch

 shortbread crumble